 Tom Traynor, host of the Eclectic 180, Wednesdays at 2 pm is a DJ rookie.
 He spent his entire career in and around the communications industry…radio stations, TV, recording studios, production facilities, film production, commercials, etc…. as the owner of advertising and marketing firms working with brands such as McDonald’s AT&T and others.
 Over the last 15 years, he ran (with two partners) an international association of marketing firms with accredited members certified as brand development specialists.
 He and his wife, Rosemary Breehl (Ro), moved to New Mexico from Cleveland five years ago and live in Bernalillo.
 Tom is a native of Detroit and grew up to the sounds of Motown.
 Tom and Ro have three beautiful daughters and six great grandkids.
 Tom volunteered to be a KUPR DJ after a life-long love affair with music, live concerts and a huge crush on Janis Joplin.
 His tastes are wide-ranging from zydeco to hip hop, to jazz and folk, rock and roll and bluegrass, the blues and guitar jams...and thus the eclectic theme of his radio shows.

-Tim Trujillo has joined Rick Lawrence on Friday at noon for a Stroll Down Memory Lane.
+Tim Trujillo has joined Rick Lawrence on Friday at noon for a Stroll Down Memory Lane and sometimes shows up as a guest host and host for KUPR's Happy Hour.
 Born and raised with pride in the Lincoln Heights neighborhood of the east side of Los Angeles, Tim now proudly calls the Land of Enchantment home, as his ancestors have done for centuries before him.
 A love of great music flows through this bloodline, most notably from his great, great grandfather, a remarkably…fruitful blind fiddler in Taos.

 On the air on Mondays from noon to 2pm with Indigenous Brilliance, contemporary Native American music, is Lyle Toledo Yazzie.
 Lyle is a former Park Ranger and sales clerk at Hubbell Trading Post National Historic Site and now calls Placitas home where he creates a line of jewelry exhibited across the world as well as in prestigious shows like IFAM and The Heard Museum's Indian Market.
 We appreciate his bringing the Diné perspective to our KUPR listening audience and also learning that he is every bit as much at home with Rock and Roll as Native American music.